dailylifeassysadmin/AWS-Learning/Terraform/Day-02/README.md

 ---

-**Today, I am working on AWS S3 bucket creation and its dieerent options.**
+**Today, I am working on AWS S3 bucket creation and its different options.**